maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 ```

 Each module builds on the previous ones, introducing new concepts while reinforcing what you've already learned.
 The code examples are designed to work together as a cohesive application, but each component also illustrates standalone concepts that can be applied to other projects.

+At the end of each module, you'll find clear checkpoints to validate your progress and ensure you're ready to move to the next section.
+If you encounter any issues, each module includes troubleshooting guidance to help you overcome common challenges.

 > **Next Steps:** Continue to [Module 2: Project Setup and Configuration](02-project-setup.md) to set up our project structure and configure our Ignite cluster!